15r10nk/inline-snapshot/CONTRIBUTING.md

 Please create an issue before writing a pull request so we can discuss what needs to be changed.

 # Testing
-The code can be tested with [nox](https://nox.thea.codes/en/stable/)
+The code can be tested with [hatch](https://hatch.pypa.io/latest/)

-* `nox` can be used to test all supported python versions and to check for coverage.
+* `hatch run cov:test` can be used to test all supported python versions and to check for coverage.
-* `nox -e test-3.10 -- --sw` runs pytest for python 3.10 with the `--sw` argument.
+* `hatch run +py=3.10 all:test -- --sw` runs pytest for python 3.10 with the `--sw` argument.

 # Coverage
 This project has a hard coverage requirement of 100%.